-In the context of the Eco Hub, eco has two meanings.
-Firstly it is an extremely environmentally sustainable building and secondly it was economical to build and is economical to run.
+In the context of the Eco Hub, eco has two meanings – it is an environmentally sustainable building and it is economical – to build and to run.

 What makes the Eco Hub ‘Green’?

 The Eco Hub has no gas or oil supply so generates all its heating from renewable energy.
 The ground source heating system extracts heat from the ground to heat water in the heating system.
 This feeds into a large compressor located in the plant room and then into a 2000l oskar tank or energy store.
 Heat is also generated by the solar thermal panels located on the roof.
 The solar thermal system uses heat from the sun to heat water in glass tubes.

 This combined heating system provides both space heating and water heating for the whole building.
 Water is stored at different temperatures in the Oskar Tank and is drawn off when needed into the 3 different heating systems in the building as well as to heat up to 50l of water per minute.
 The new extensions have under floor heating, the library area has modern radiators with a large surface area and the main hall is heated by fan cooled units which blow warm air into the space.

 Also, in the plant room are the controls for the rain water harvesting system.
 All the rain water which runs off the roof of the building collects in an enormous tank under the far end of the car park.
 This water is filtered and then used to flush all the loos.
 If the tank runs dry it is automatically topped up from the mains.